Charles Daudelin: Life and work

 The Musée d'art contemporain de Montréal and the Musée national des beaux-arts du Québec mounted a major retrospective of Daudelin’s work in 1974.
-In 1997, the Musée national des beaux-arts du Québec presented Daudelin, a retrospective of his career shown through over 180 of his works.
+In 1997, the Musée national des beaux-arts du Québec presented Daudelin with a retrospective of his career shown through over 180 of his works.
 His work is in the Musée national des beaux-arts du Québec (117 works), the Montreal Museum of Fine Arts the Robert McLaughlin Gallery, Oshawa and the National Gallery of Canada, Ottawa.

-Charles Daudelin lived in Kirkland, Quebec, and died in nearby Pointe-Claire, Quebec.
+Daudelin lived in Kirkland, Quebec, and died in nearby Pointe-Claire, Quebec.
 His last work, Le Passage du 2 avril, is named for the date of his death and installed in front of Kirkland City Hall.

 A postage stamp depicting Daudelin's work Embâcle was issued by Canada Post on June 10, 2002.

+Daudelin's Kirkland home, which had been designated a protected heritage site by Quebec's Ministry of Culture and Communications in 2023, burned down on December 29, 2024.